sandboxnu/nucarpool/README.md

 - Backend: Serverless with trpc + Prisma + mysql (hosted on PlanetScale)

 This is also known as the T3 Stack.
 More details can be found [here](https://init.tips).

-## Features

-- Google OAuth authentication
-- Autocomplete address fields using Mapbox Geocoding API and Headless UI
-- Display students' co-op location and info on a map with colored markers
-- Settings page for student to change their info
-- Responsive for different screen size

-## Todos

-- [ ] Fix bug where students at the same company will not be displayed, except for the last one
-- [ ] Create a legend for different types of users on the map
-- [ ] Migrate to Northeastern SSO
-- [ ] Add a delete self button for users
-- [ ] Add search functionality where the user can search for specific company, filter out driver/rider and starting location